 xlfontfunction with a font name as argument.
 The added font can either be loaded from a file or be one of the system.
 To know the list of fonts available on the system use the

 xlfont('AVAILABLE_FONTS')command.
 For more information on how to manipulate fonts see xlfont.

 Here is the list of the 11 default fonts.

 Font number Font Family Bold Italic 0 Monospaced No No 1 ScilabSymbols No No 2 Serif No No 3 Serif No Yes 4 Serif Yes No 5 Serif Yes Yes 6 SansSerif No No 7 SansSerif No Yes 8 SansSerif Yes No 9 SansSerif Yes Yes 10 SansSerif Yes Yes

 The font used by a graphic entities can be modified with its

 font_styleproperty.
-This is a positive integer referecing one of the loaded fonts.
-Its value must be between 0, referecing the first font, and the number of loaded fonts minus one, referencing the last font.
+This is a positive integer referencing one of the loaded fonts.
+Its value must be between 0, referencing the first font, and the number of loaded fonts minus one, referencing the last font.

 fractional_fontcontrols the font anti-aliasing.
 Its value can be either